bugBuster42/202302-orleans-pMake-Sense-Associationhp-project-makesense/README.md

    **Apply the Database Configuration**
    - Once you have updated the `.env.local` file, save your changes.

-   - The application will now use these settings to connect to your MySQL database.
+     Note : The application will now use these settings to connect to your MySQL database.
-   - Note : the `.env.local` file should not be committed to your version control system as it contains sensitive information.
+     The `.env.local` file should not be committed to your version control system as it contains sensitive information.

+    **Apply Database Migrations**
+    - After setting up your database and credentials, apply migrations to create the necessary database structure:
+      ```
+      symfony console d:m:m
+      ```
+      This command will execute the migration files and set up the database structure according to your entity configurations.

-5. **Run the Application**
+6. **Run the Application**
     Start the Symfony server:
     ```
     symfony server:start
     ```
-6. **Access the application at** `http://localhost:8000` or the URL provided by Symfony.
+7. **Access the application at** `http://localhost:8000` or the URL provided by Symfony.